John-Carr/OpenTelemetry/README.md

 This project is 3 main parts: backend-http, backend-sockets, client
-## backend
+## Backend
-This is for all of our standard CRUD updates.
+This is for all of our standard updates.
 * Creating vehicles
 * Creating telemetry items
 * Getting historical data